 The Three Lines of Defense has long been a standard for internal auditors, but the IIA has recently decided to update the model.
 Refresh your memory of the Three Lines of Defense model with this engaging breakdown that uses football to describe internal audit’s role to non-auditors, written by Chris Patrick, Vice President of Internal Audit at RoundPoint Mortgage Servicing Corporation.
-Then head over to the IIA’s Three Lines of Defense Review & Survey to give your feedback on the proposed changes before the survey closes on September 19, 2019!

 Have you ever found yourself struggling to explain that internal audit is more than just a policing function?
 Are you tired of watching people glaze over when you describe what internal audit actually does?
 The audit department can have a negative connotation as a cost center in the business, but we know that audit activities should be designed to add value to an organization and protect its operations.
 So, how can we communicate internal audit’s important role to someone within the business or outside it who doesn’t understand?

 Let’s turn to sports!
 Just like football, most organizations have three lines of defense that comprise their risk management system.
 A football team’s defense protects against a touchdown by the opposing team.
 Similarly, every organization has employees defending the company against a risk event.
 When we break down risk management from a football perspective, perhaps internal audit’s crucial role will be easier for others to grasp.